Aeronca Champion

-and personal use—and specifically developed to compete with the popular Piper Cub.
-It entered production in the United States in 1945, spawning one of the most popular, and longest-produced, light airplane models in the world.Wilkinson, Stephan, "First Flight: The Champ," Flying, February 1971: [Ziff-Davis], NY, as retrieved 2016-01-30 from Google Books, and as reproduced in print edition of Flying Annual & Pilots' Guide, 1971 ed., Ziff Davis, NY.
+and personal use, and was specifically developed to compete with the popular Piper Cub.
+It entered production in the United States in 1945, spawning one of the most popular, and longest-produced, light airplane models in the world.

 In addition to the Champ's large-volume production by Aeronca Aircraft, it was revived in variations by the Champion Aircraft Company in the 1950s and 1960s, and then again in further variants by Bellanca in the 1960s and 1970s, and by American Champion Aircraft in the early 2000s.

 To take advantage of the new light-sport aircraft (LSA) category, the Champion was returned to production in 2007, but was discontinued by mid-2019.